xolox/sync-dotfiles/README.md

     $ cat ~/.sqliterc
     .prompt "[0;34m> [0m" "[0;34m>> [0m"

+As you can see above I synchronize my `~/.vim` directory using the `sync-dotfiles` script.
+This directory contains some unwanted (large) files which I've excluded using an `exclude:` section.
 Given the above configuration, this is the output of the `sync-dotfiles` script:

     $ sync-dotfiles
     Building tarball for server1: